 Now that you've identified your restaurant's target customer(s), developed your customer persona(s), and begun marketing your restaurant to these guests where they are, let's shift our focus from how to entice customers to how to get customers to actually enter your restaurant.

-If you're feeling lost, check out our first post in this series, Taking Control of The Restaurant Customer Journey.
+If you're feeling lost, check out the first post in our Guest Experience Bootcamp series.